kneasle/wheatley/README.md

 Wheatley is designed to be a **'ninja helper with no ego'**.

-It will ring all unassigned bells perfectly whilst fitting in with whatever you are doing, adjusting to your changes in rhythm.
+He'll ring all unassigned bells perfectly whilst fitting in with whatever you are doing, adjusting to your changes in rhythm.
-It will never try to take control of the ringing by giving instructions or powering on with a different rhythm to everyone else (unless you tell it to).
+He'll also never try to take control of the ringing by giving instructions or powering on with a different rhythm to everyone else (unless you tell him to).
-However, by default it will adjust only to changes to overall rhythm - it will ignore individual bells holding up and ring in the 'right' place regardless.
+However, by default he'll adjust only to changes to overall rhythm – ignoring individual bells holding up and ringing in the 'right' place regardless.

 Only one ringer needs to run the command and Wheatley will ring with you after anyone calls `Look to` in Ringing Room.
-It will understand all Ringing Room calls - `Go`, `Look to`, `That's all` and `Stand next` will take effect the handstroke after they are called, and `Bob` and `Single` will result in `14` and `1234` lead end calls.
+He understands all Ringing Room calls – `Go`, `Look to`, `That's all` and `Stand next` will take effect the handstroke after they are called, and `Bob` and `Single` will result in `14` and `1234` lead end calls.

 ### Notable features
 - Configurable rhythm detection that updates in real time
 - Automatic correction for Ringing Room using multiple server URLs for load balancing
-- Very light resource footprint, as it doesn't interact with a browser to communicate with Ringing Room
+- Very light resource footprint, as Wheatley doesn't interact with a browser to communicate with Ringing Room

 ### Contributing
 Contributions are very welcome!
 See [here](CONTRIBUTING.md) for guidance.